eclecticelectric-org/ee_wp_project/README.md

 #### Additional Notes

 * After a WordPress core update using *Composer*, copy `/apache/wp_htaccess_default` to `/public/wp/.htaccess` (This will be handled automatically in the future)
+* Use of the -k (keep .git workspace) option removes the definition of 'origin' which must be defined prior to pusing to a new repository

 ## Advanced WordPress Project Layout